bhupas/Data-insights/README.md

 PS-- My latop cannot calculate this i also tried to use google colab but it used all the ram and did not finish the calculation.
-Hopefully i can do this kind of calculation if i get hired at at your place.
+Hopefully i can do this kind of calculation if i get hired at  your place.

 ## Lets look at Seasonal trends in the data